Colorado judge in 2021 case called Club Q shooting suspect ‘a scary person’ - NewsBreak

 Related

-5 people arrested after a 19-year-old was fatally shot at the largest shopping center in the US
+19-year-old killed in a shooting at the largest shopping center in the US

-Five people were arrested Saturday in connection with the fatal shooting of a 19-year-old the previous night at Minnesota’s Mall of America, the largest shopping center in the US, police said.
-The suspects — three 17-year-old males and two 18-year-old males — were arrested after police executed a search...

-Los Angeles boy, 9, stabbed at Target was released from hospital in time for Christmas
+A 19-year-old man was shot and killed Friday during an altercation at Minnesota’s Mall of America, the largest shopping center in the US, police said.
+Officers heard gunshots on the first floor of Nordstrom just before 8 p.m. local time.
+When they entered the department store, they found a man shot multiple times, Bloomington Police Chief Booker Hodges said during a news conference late Friday night.
+Police are working to identify the suspect.

 Adnan Syed, exonerated after 23 years behind bars, hired by Georgetown to work on its Prisons and Justice Initiative